johannschopplich/kirby-vue-lightkit/README.md

 When your project uses a *predefined* folder structure which doesn't require adjustability by the user, this kit is for you.

-It's aimed to be as straightforward as possible, while keeping Kirby in the background to deliver server-generated meta tags as well as backend-editing of content.
+It's aimed to be a straightforward Vue single-page application, while keeping Kirby in the background to deliver server-generated meta tags as well as backend-editing of content.

+Think of this lightkit as the little brother of my [Kirby + Vue.js Starterkit](https://github.com/johannschopplich/kirby-vue3-starterkit).

 Why not use Vue.js with [Kirby QL](https://github.com/getkirby/kql)?
 Well, for some projects I don't like the idea of an API user which has complete read access to the panel.
 I want to control, what a user can fetch from the project.
 Hence, [`controllers`](./site/controllers).

-Think of this lightkit as the little brother of my [Kirby + Vue.js Starterkit](https://github.com/johannschopplich/kirby-vue3-starterkit).

-### File Based Routing
+### 🗂 File Based Routing

-Created files in the [`src/pages`](./src/pages) directory correspond to the frontend's route structure.
+File components in the [`src/pages`](./src/pages) directory correspond to the frontend's route structure.
 The Vue Router is automatically populated by generated routes using [Vite](https://vitejs.dev)'s [glob import](https://vitejs.dev/guide/features.html#glob-import).

+**Basic Routing**

+Pages will automatically map files from the [`pages`](./src/pages) directory to a route with the same name:
+- `src/pages/todo.vue` -> `/todo`

+**Index Routes**

+Files named `index` are treated as the index page of a route:
+- `src/pages/index.vue` -> `/`

+**Dynamic Routes**

+Dynamic routes are denoted using square brackets.
+Both directories and pages can be dynamic:
+- `src/pages/article/[id].vue` -> `/article/:id` (`/article/kirby-rocks`)

+Dynamic parameters will be passed to the page as props.

+**Catch-all Routes**

+Not found routes are denoted with square brackets containing an ellipsis:
+- `src/pages/[...all].vue` -> `/*` (`/non-existent-page`)

+The text after the ellipsis will be used both to name the route, and as the name of the prop in which the route parameters are passed.

+### Controllers For Data

+- The [`site/controllers/default.php`](./site/controllers/default.php) controller returns data which is inlined in the index template and accessible with the `useSite()` hook.
+- Every other controller is fetchable via the `usePage()` hook.
+When fetched once from the network, it is then cached in store.

+> ℹ️ Note: Each controller has to return it's data nested inside the `data` key.
+Take a look into the examples provided to get an idea.

 ### Folder Structure